javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 Promise handlers `.then`/`.catch`/`.finally` are always asynchronous.

-Even when a Promise is immediately resolved, the code on the lines *below* your `.then`/`.catch`/`.finally` will still execute first.
+Even when a Promise is immediately resolved, the code on the lines *below* `.then`/`.catch`/`.finally` will still execute before these handlers .

-Here's the code that demonstrates it:
+Here's the demo:

 ```js run
 let promise = Promise.resolve();